 - New Materials.
 Copper metal layers continue to be the key material for the back end of line for advanced integrated circuits in order to increase performance and reduce the cost of integrated circuits.
-In addition new material such as Cobalt and Ruthenium metals are being introduced at the first metal steps to enable reduction in resistivity.
+In addition, new material such as Cobalt and Ruthenium metals are being introduced at the first metal steps to enable reduction in resistivity.
 The Industry is continuously searching directions to reduce the effective K of the low K materials and to reduce the barrier thickness and material types.
 These changes require new processing and metrology equipment and thus represents challenging developments for the semiconductor manufacturing industry.
-In addition, in order to overcome limitations in the continued shrink of transistor dimensions, leading edge integrated circuit manufactures are introducing new materials in the transistor gate stack.
+In addition, in order to overcome limitations in the continued shrink of transistor dimensions, leading edge integrated circuit manufacturers are introducing new materials in the transistor gate stack.
 The adoption of high-k dielectrics is a key element for gate control in the most advanced technology nodes of 16/14nm and 10nm currently in production, while R&D work to implement the next gate control material being done with Silicon Germanium and III-IV materials.
 These new materials, combined with metal layers, require new processing and metrology equipment in the atom level and thus represent a challenging development for the semiconductor manufacturing industry. - Increasing Use of Multi Patterning Lithography.
 The continuous need for scaling to meet reduced transistor costs combined with delays in EUV lithography is pushing the industry to develop alternative lithography techniques such as multi patterning, DSA and E-Beam.
-These alternative technologies are increasing the Etch and CMP process steps and thus increasing the process control and metrology steps in these areas accordingly. - Growing of Foundry Manufacturing.
+These alternative technologies are increasing the Etch and CMP process steps and thus increasing the process control and metrology steps in these areas accordingly. - Foundry Manufacturing.
 As a result of the rising investment needed for semiconductor process development and production as well as the proliferation of different types of semiconductors, semiconductor manufacturing is increasingly being outsourced to large semiconductor contract manufacturers, or foundries.
 A foundry typically runs several different processes and makes hundreds to thousands of different semiconductor product types in one facility, making the maintenance of a constant high production yield and overall equipment efficiency more difficult to achieve.
 This trend of shifting to foundries for manufacturing needs has progressed even further during recent years.
-The challenges associated with foundry in the following years relate to aspects such as: shortening the time to market, reducing costs and monitoring process complexity. - Advanced Memory Manufacturing.
-As a result of recent years progress, the NAND market has entered a critical transition phase as NAND technology shifts from traditional 2D planar structures to 3D structures where 2D NAND flash has reached its practical limit for cost-per-bit reductions and thus major cost reductions in the future will come from the shifting to 3D NAND structures.
+The challenges associated with foundry in the following years relate to aspects such as: shortening the time to market, reducing costs and monitoring process complexity. - Growth in 3D-NAND Manufacturing.
+As a result of recent years' transition from 2D planar NAND to 3D NAND structures and the increase in demand for NAND devices driven by smartphones and SSDs, memory IC manufacturers have significantly increased investment in 3D NAND manufacturing and in continuous development of 3D NAND technology to support reductions in cost-per-bit. - Growth in DRAM Manufacturing As result of continued undersupply conditions in the DRAM market and technology transition to 1x DRAM technology nodes, memory IC manufacturers have significantly increased the investment in DRAM manufacturing in order to support growth in demand for DRAM IC devices.